My father used to say, if you do the same as everyone else, you get the same as everyone else gets.

 Stories are all around us.
 They're at the heart of the movies we watch and the songs we love.
-They're how we communicate with our family and friends and the people around us.
+They are how we communicate with our family and friends and the people around us.

-When told authentically, they're the most powerful device for building connection, and throughout the ages, the most effective way to motivate people to do the things we want them to do.
+When told authentically, stories are the most powerful device for building connection, and throughout the ages, the most effective way to motivate people to do the things we want them to do.

 Oxytocin, often referred to as the feel-good chemical, helps us build empathy and relate to what we hear, while Cortisol puts us on high alert and gets us to pay attention.
 The combination of these two chemicals not only shapes emotion but influences listener behaviour.

 Alright, our brains want stories.
 Storytelling is an effective way to build connection and show you care.
 So how do we use stories to make us better and more efficient student recruiters?